makyo/florilegium.ink/content/seasons/winter.md

     We know.

 [^44-2]: ⚠ Had we known[^44-3] with Falcon, how much more time would have made a difference?
 Would it still have been traumatic if we'd had a few days with her rather than a few hours?
 Would I have been able to bring her home with some hefty painkillers to live a little longer by our sides, or in our bathroom?
 Surely we could have made her life a good one, those last few days; I know I'm still glad that her last meal that morning was some of that wet food that she loved, even though it doubtless sat inside her bleeding belly, undigested.
-JD and I still would have laid on the floor with her and watched her die, but would JD have sobbed, "Come back, come back"?
-Would I have needed --- twice! --- to step out of the room to 'deal with the paperwork' just so I wouldn't be around her still warm body?
+JD and I still would have laid on the floor with her and held her as she died, but would JD have sobbed, "Come back, come back"?
+Would I have needed --- twice! --- to step out of the room to 'deal with the paperwork' just so I wouldn't be around her still yet unalive warm body?

 [^44-3]: And what about with you, Dwale?